 USDA Loans

-If you’re looking to own land and build a home in a rural area, you may be eligible for a USDA loan.
+If you plan to build your primary residence in a rural area, you may be eligible for a USDA loan.
 The U.S. Department of Agriculture offers loans that may assist low and moderate income families in finding a new home.
 USDA Section 523 loans are for wanting to purchase land to develop, and Section 524 loans are for financing new constructions by contractors.

 While it isn’t easy to qualify for a USDA loan, the benefit is they require no down payment and the interest rates are low.
 USDA loans must be settled within two years, however, so there are no long-term options.